didier-durand/AgentEvolver/docs/guidelines/task_manager.md

         "name": "The name of the file.",
-        "size": "The size of the file in bytes.", "type": "The type of the file, e.g. text, image, video, etc.", "parent": "The parent directory of the file.", },
+        "size": "The size of the file in bytes.", "type": "The type of the file, e.g. text, image, video, etc.", "parent": "The parent directory of the file."
+      },
       "opts": [
-        {
-          "name": "create",
-          "description": "Create a new file."
-        },
-        {
-          "name": "delete",
-          "description": "Delete a file."
-        },
-        {
-          "name": "read",
-          "description": "Read a file."
-        },
-        {
-          "name": "write",
-          "description": "Write to a file."
-        },
+        { "name": "create", "description": "Create a new file." }, { "name": "delete", "description": "Delete a file." }, { "name": "read", "description": "Read a file." }, { "name": "write", "description": "Write to a file." }
       ]
     },
     {